 Mission and Goals

-The mission of Gulf Coast Dietetic Internship is to prepare entry-level dietitians in an entrepreneurial setting for emerging roles in dietetics practice.
+The mission of Gulf Coast Dietetic Internship is to prepare entry-level registered dietitian/nutritionists in an entrepreneurial setting for emerging roles in dietetics practice.

 Measurable Goals of the Program